elubow/colortail/README.markdown

 ### Configuration Example ###

 The example given in the configuration file is good for tailing a syslog file that has lines that are naemd with their syslog level.
 There are a lot of potential uses.
-Check the wiki page of [example groupings](http://www.codaset.com/elubow/colortail/wiki/example-groupings) to see how others are using ColorTail.

 ## Usage ##